 As you consolidate existing workloads and refresh hardware, you may find that a SQL Server instance uses only a fraction of the available system computing power.
-When deploying databases in virtual environments that require just a fraction of a physical server's compute capacity, substantial savings may be achieved by licensing individual virtual machines
+When deploying databases in virtual environments that require just a fraction of a physical server's compute capacity, substantial savings may be achieved by licensing individual virtual machines.

 To license individual virtual machines using the Per Core model, you must purchase a core license for each virtual core allocated to the virtual machine, subject to a four core license minimum per virtual machine.
 For licensing purposes, a virtual core maps to a hardware thread.
-When licensing individual virtual machines, core factors do not apply.

-Note: Licensing individual virtual machines is the only licensing option available for SQL Server 2014 Standard Edition when running the software in a virtualized environment under the Per Core model.
+Note: Licensing individual virtual machines is the only licensing option available for SQL Server 2016 Standard Edition when running the software in a virtualized environment under the Per Core model.

-As with SQL Server 2012, Microsoft continues to offer support for license mobility as an exclusive Software Assurance (Software Assurance) benefit available for all SQL Server software editions of SQL Server 2014.
+Microsoft continues to offer support for license mobility as an exclusive Software Assurance (Software Assurance) benefit available for all SQL Server software editions of SQL Server 2016.
 For more information on licensing for application mobility, refer to the License Mobility section of this brief.